 The Group's products and services are used in the production of industrial goods.
 Downtime or malfunction can result in significant damage to persons and property.
 Softing reduces this risk by following a careful development process which is tailored to the specific scope of application.
 Significant residual risks are covered through insurance policies.
-Overall, this risk is classified as a small risk.
+Overall, this risk is assigned to risk class 2.